-This contribution proposed to add new scenario for location identification in resource limit USN environment in clause 7.5.
+This contribution proposed to add a new scenario for location identification in resource limit USN environment in clause 7.5.

-The modified text of F.USN-ALI which reflect discussion results on above eight contributions is contained in TD 786 (WP2/16).
+The modified text of F.USN-ALI which reflected the discussion results on above eight contributions is contained in TD 786 (WP2/16).

 H.USN-WQA